Collaboration Metrics

 Be aware that each reviewer may be required to be involved in the PRs opened based on their specialty so having a low involvement ratio doesn’t always mean a lack of performance in terms of review.
 They may simply have fewer PRs addressed to them.

-It is only reasonable to expect that team leads, experienced developers should have a higher involvement to make sure that process is solid and reduce the issues in the development cycle.
+It is only reasonable to expect that team leads, experienced contributors should have a higher involvement to make sure that process is solid and reduce the issues in the development cycle.

 Influence

-Influence metric measures if the submitter is influenced by the reviewer's comments and makes changes in the code (push new commits) after the review.
+Influence metric measures whether the submitter is influenced by the reviewer’s comments and makes code changes after the review, specifically by applying modifications on the lines that were commented on by the reviewer.

 Influence is another insight that may indicate different perspectives for submitters and reviewers.